Skip to main content

 Centrifugation and Denaturing Gradients

 Centrifugation is a technique used to separate components of a mixture based on their density by spinning them at high speeds.
 In the context of DNA analysis, denaturing gradients can be employed to separate DNA fragments of different lengths.
-As DNA strands are subjected to denaturing conditions, shorter fragments migrate differently than longer ones, allowing researchers to analyze the size distribution of synthesized DNA.
+As DNA is subjected to varying conditions, shorter fragments migrate differently than longer ones, allowing researchers to analyze the size distribution of DNA synthesized during replication.

 Recommended video: